brandonhorst/elliptical-datetime/README.md

-# `lacona-phrase-datetime`
+# `elliptical-datetime`

-Phrases to allow Lacona to understand natural language dates, times, and more.
-Maintained as part of the Lacona core.
+Phrases to allow elliptical to understand natural language dates, times, and more.
+Maintained as part of the elliptical core.
 While multiple languages will be supported in the future, only the Gregorian calendar will be supported (no historical or Lunar calendars).

 ## Usage Notes